MarkusKonk/specleanr/README.md

 **Ecological ranges**

-The user collates the species optimal ecological ranges to identify the values outside the known optimal ranges.
-In the package, for a single species, the optimal ranges (mininmu, maximum, or mean values) are indicated manually, and the user sets the environmental variables to be used for flagging the outliers.
-A dataset with the minimum and maximum values is allowed for multiple species.
-If the taxa is fish, we include the **`thermal_range()`** and **`geo_range()`** functions, which a user can set to flag records exceeding the FishBase collated temperature and latitudinal/longitudinal ranges.
-The user word **optimal** is used in **`multdetect()`** function for seamless comparisons with other methods.
+The user collates the species optimal ecological ranges to identify the species records outside the known optimal ranges.
+In the package, for a single species, the optimal ranges (minimum, maximum, or mean values) are provided manually, and the user is required to set the environmental predictor to be used for flagging the outliers.
+A dataset with the minimum and maximum values (optimal rnages) is allowed for multiple species. **Note** If the taxa is fish, we included the **`thermal_range()`** and **`geo_range()`** functions, which a user can set to flag records exceeding the FishBase collated temperature and latitudinal/longitudinal ranges.
+The user word **optimal** **`must`** be used in the **`multdetect()`** function for seamless comparisons with other methods.

 4.  **Extract species environmental without outliers**

 The **reference dataset** in **Step 2** and lists or outliers flagged by each method in **Step 3** are then used to retain the **clean dataset**.
-Under the hood, two approaches are implemented **1) absolute method** where absolute outliers are removed at a particular threshold or **2) suitable method** where a method with highest proportion of absolute outliers and has highest similarity with other methods (in terms of the outliers flagged) can be used.
+Under the hood, two approaches are implemented **1) absolute method**: where absolute outliers are removed at a particular threshold or **2) suitable or best outlier detection method** where a method with highest proportion of absolute outliers and has highest similarity with other methods (in terms of the outliers flagged) can be used.
 The **threshold** parameter is a measure of proportion of the methods that have flagged the record as an outlier to the total number of methods used.

 - `extract_clean_data()` to extract clean data using the reference data and outliers for single species.